K. A. Thangavelu: Career

 Thangavelu spent nine years at Rajambal Company, and after Kandaswamy Mudaliar shifted to the film industry, he too did the same, debuting with a minor, uncredited role in Sathi Leelavathi (1936).
 Due to lack of success, Thangavelu quit films and survived on alms at a Murugan temple near Kanchipuram until actor M. M. Marappa saw his plight and brought him back into the acting field, this time in theatre.
 As a result, Thangavelu became more financially stable, and his father also returned to live with him.
 After a long sabbatical from films, Thangavelu returned to the field in 1951 with Manamagal; director N. S. Krishnan cast him after having already seen and liking his several stage performances.
 He followed it with a comical role in Singari the same year, through which he got the prefix "Danaal" after the often repeated word of his character.
 Films like Ponvayal and Panam Paduthum Padu (both released in 1954) were instrumental in establishing Thangavelu as a comedian.
 Throughout his career, Thangavelu acted only in Tamil films.
 He won the Tamil Nadu government's Kalaimamani in 1968 and Kalaivanar award in 1989.

 Personal life

 Thangavelu was originally married to Rajamani.
 He later married actress M. Saroja who was his pair in more than 50 films.
-Despite their age difference, they loved and married in Madurai Murugan temple during the 100th day celebration of their film Kalyana Parisu.
+Despite their age difference, they fell in love and married in Madurai Murugan temple during the 100th day celebration of their film Kalyana Parisu.
+His grandson Ashwin is a television actor.